-Domains Topics Learning outcomes Everyday life My world The young learner: listens to very short dialogues introducing My toys and games My clothes listens to very short dialogues introducing pets, toys, free time activities, etc.; listens, draws, cuts and sticks numbers; identifies the free time activities that one likes doing with family and friends; identifies pets, food, toys, activities presented in pictures, very short dialogues or stories;
+Domains Topics Learning outcomes Everyday life The young learner: My world listens to short dialogues introducing pets, toys, free time activities, etc.; names or lists the free time activities that he/she likes doing with family and friends; My toys and games names and lists pets, food, toys, activities presented in pictures, short dialogues or stories;

-Free time activities My pets mimes and guesses the actions as for example running, dancing, playing football/basketball etc.; listens and sings chants introducing numbers; identifies food and drink items in a very simple menu; identifies characters' favourite food items when shown in pictures; creates a shopping list using pictures; draws and colours different food as instructed.
-School life My class My classmates identifies the primary colours of and colours the given objects; listens and repeats the words related to classroom objects; traces simple words related to school life and classroom objects; names, points to, draws and colours classroom objects as instructed; responds to teacher's or classmate's requests, orders or commands by using very simple words or phrases. listens to, sings songs and repeats the words and very simple phrases of the songs.
-Personal and social life Me and others The young learner:labels some of the body parts in pictures or very short story clips;
+My clothes My favourite food/ lunch/ breakfast Free time activities mimes and guesses the actions as for example running, dancing, playing football/basketball etc.; listens and sings chants introducing numbers; identifies food and drink items in a simple menu; identifies what characters' favourite food items are when shown in pictures; writes a simple shopping list; My pets School life My school My class My classmates names colours of, and colours the given objects; listens and repeats words and simple expressions related to classroom objects; names, draws and colours classroom objects as instructed; listens to, sings songs and repeats the words and simple phrases of songs; prepares a simple timetable with the main school subjects.
+School subjects Personal and social life Me and others labels the body parts in pictures or short story clips; listens and repeats the words and basic expressions related to face and body; My family chants and sings songs related to body parts;

-My family My friends My body listens and repeats the words related to face and body; chants and sings songs related to body parts; answers questions related to body parts using very simple word structures; identifies family members through pictures in short stories; identifies bedroom/living room objects.
-My house/room The world around us Animals Jobs Nature The forest/ park/beach identifies and names animals, plants, or parts of a tree shown in pictures or in illustrated in very short stories; identifies animals shown in pictures or very short stories; draws and colours animals, plants or shapes as instructed; answers very simple questions related to animals' abilities; mimes various animals; names and distinguishes among professions shown in pictures or in very short stories.
-The world of communication Hello!
-The young learner: recognizes the greeting words used in very short dialogues, clips and songs;
+My friends My body My house answers questions related to body parts using simple language structures; listens to and sings songs introducing family members; identifies family members through pictures in short stories; names and lists bedroom objects; creates a simple family tree.
+The world around us My community My garden Animals names and lists animals, plants, or parts of a tree shown in pictures or in illustrated short stories; distinguishes among animals shown in pictures or short stories; draws, writes the names of and colours Jobs The forest/ park/ beach animals, plants or shapes as instructed; answers simple questions related to animals' abilities; mimes various animals; names and distinguishes among professions shown in pictures or in short stories; writes and says the days of the week, Nature The farm seasons of the year.

-Introducing friends listens and understands very short

-and siblings dialogues in which the characters

-introduce and greet each other;

-listens and sings greeting songs;

-Birthday cards • listens and repeats in English the basic

-greeting words;

-wishes friends on their birthday;

-sings a birthday song;

-asks and answers about his/her age;

-• uses basic greetings to greet the teacher

-and peers.

-writes birthday cards using pictures and

-isolated words.
+The world of communication Hello! uses greeting words in very short dialogues; listens and understands short dialogues in which the characters introduce and greet each other; Introducing friends and siblings Birthday cards Massages listens and sings greeting songs; listens and repeats in English the basic greeting words and expressions; wishes friends on their birthday; sings a birthday song; asks and answers about his/her age, nationality, family members, friends etc.; uses basic greetings to greet the teacher and peers; writes a birthday cards using pictures and very short phrases and sentences.

 Functions Structures Examples

 Greetings and Formulaic phrases Hello!
 Hi!
 Good morning.
 Good

 saying farewell afternoon.
 Good night.
 Good bye.

 How are you?
 I am (I'm)fine, thank you.

 Responding to Imperatives (positive) Look!
 Listen!
 Open the door, please!
+Come

-basic Come here!
+basic here!
 Be quiet, please! etc.

 classroom

 Giving and What is?
 How What is (What's)your

 asking for old? name?
 My name

 personal is(name's)

 information My/ your

-What is your surname?
+Verb: to be What is your surname?
 My

-Verb: to be surname is How old are
+verb. to be surname is How old are

-you?
+I / you + contractions you?
 I am (I'm) years old.